vserova/book/pages/ch_res.md

     void CONNECT_Init(CNcbiRegistry* reg = NULL);

 The call takes only one argument, an optional pointer to a registry, which is used by the application, and should also be considered by the `CONNECT` library.
-No registry will be used if <span class="nctnt ncbi-var">NULL</span> gets passed.
+No registry will be used if `NULL` gets passed.
 The ownership of the registry is passed along.
 This fact should be noted by an application making extensive use of `CONNECT` in static classes, i.e. prior to or after main(), because the registry can get deleted before the `CONNECT` library stops using it.
 The call also ties `CORE C logger` to [CNcbiDiag](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CNcbiDiag), and privately creates a `CORE C MT-lock` object (on top of [CRWLock](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CRWLock)) for internal synchronization inside the library.

 An example of how to use this call can be found in the test program [test\_ncbi\_conn\_stream.cpp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/connect/test/test_ncbi_conn_stream.cpp).
 It shows how to properly setup `CORE C logger`, `CORE C registry` and `CORE C MT-lock` so they will use the same data in the C and C++ parts of both the `CONNECT` library and the application code.

-Another good source of information is the set of working application examples in [src/app/id1\_fetch](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/id1_fetch). <span class="nctnt highlight">Note:</span> In the examples, the convenience routine does not change logging levels or disable/enable certain logging properties.
+Another good source of information is the set of working application examples in [src/app/id1\_fetch](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/id1_fetch). *Note:* In the examples, the convenience routine does not change logging levels or disable/enable certain logging properties.
 If this is desired, the application still has to use separate calls.

 #### C Toolkit diagnostics redirection

 In a C/C++ program linked against both NCBI C++ and NCBI C Toolkits the diagnostics messages (if any) generated by either Toolkit are not necessarily directed through same route, which may result in lost or garbled messages.
-To set the diagnostics destination be the same as <span class="nctnt ncbi-class">CNcbiDiag</span>'s one, and thus to guarantee that the messages from both Toolkits will be all stored sequentially and in the order they were generated, there is a call
+To set the diagnostics destination be the same as `CNcbiDiag`'s one, and thus to guarantee that the messages from both Toolkits will be all stored sequentially and in the order they were generated, there is a call

     #include <ctools/ctools.h>
     void SetupCToolkitErrPost(void);